-- Inclusion of robust and meaningful community engagement in the project planning process. - Evaluation of the degree to which a project protects the health of the bay and local ecosystems, and considers space for habitat migration. - Evaluation of project impacts on natural areas, frontline communities, and other consequences to neighbors or the region, such as exacerbating flooding or wave erosion. - Use of an equitable cost-benefit analysis that values frontline communities and other non-monetary benefits. - Adaptive project plans that consider flooding above and beyond the design level or flooding that occurs more rapidly than planned.
+- Guidance on how to prioritize and include vulnerable communities in sea level rise projects, such as through robust and meaningful community engagement in the project planning process. - Evaluation of the degree to which a project protects the health of the bay and local ecosystems, and considers space for habitat migration. - Evaluation of project impacts on flooding or wave erosion in other areas of the Bay, and guidance for best practices to avoid unintended consenquences in an interconnected Bay system. - Evaluation of project impacts on natural areas, frontline communities, public access, and other consequences to neighbors or the region, such as displacement. - Use of an equitable cost-benefit analysis that values frontline communities and other non-monetary benefits. - Adaptive project plans that consider flooding above and beyond the design level or flooding that occurs more rapidly than planned.